BirdeeHub/nixCats-nvim/README.md

     I still wanted my config to know what plugins and LSPs I included in the package so I created nixCats

-You should not have to leave [flake.nix](./flake.nix) or VERY occasionally [customPluginOverlay](./customPluginOverlay.nix), although there is a guide to doing so.
+You should not have to leave [flake.nix](./flake.nix) or VERY occasionally [customPluginOverlay](./customPluginOverlay.nix), although there is a guide to doing so. [:help nixCats.flake.nixperts.nvimBuilder](./nixCatsHelp/nvimBuilder.txt)

 All config folders like ftplugin work, if you want lazy loading put it in optionalPlugins in a category in the flake and call packadd when you want it.